LEARNAcademy/syllabus/cat-tinder/frontend/cat-create.md

 ### Cats in State

 When we create new cats we want to collect the user input and transmit the data as a set.
-We can accomplish this by switching our inputs to be “controlled components,” meaning watched by state.
+We can accomplish this by switching our inputs to be "controlled components," meaning watched by state.
 Or, in other words, add a `value`, and an `onChange` attribute to the inputs.
-Then we can manage the value of the inputs in the components’ internal state until the form is submitted.
+Then we can manage the value of the inputs in the components' internal state until the form is submitted.

 By adding a form object to the initial state we can have a complete cat object that can be passed to `App.js` as a single unit rather than as individual values.